-South Korea says 'comfort women' deal flawed, but Japan insists on no change
+South Korea says 'comfort women' deal flawed, but Japan warns against change

 A Japanese foreign ministry spokeswoman said Japan had conveyed its position to South Korea through diplomatic channels following Moon’s remarks, reiterating Foreign Minister Taro Kono’s comment on Wednesday that any attempt to change the deal would be “unacceptable” and make relations “unmanageable”.

+Japan’s Kyodo news agency quoted an unnamed Japanese government source as saying it had now become difficult for Prime Minister Shinzo Abe to visit South Korea in time for the Winter Olympics in Pyeongchang in February, in a potential sign of chilling ties.

+Four years ago, Abe took a trip to Russia’s Black Sea resort of Sochi to attend the opening ceremony of the Winter Olympic Games there and held talks with President Vladimir Putin.

-Asked if Moon meant to declare the deal null and void, Park Soo-hyun, a spokesman for the president’s office, known as the Blue House, said it was “inappropriate” for him to use that term at this point, adding the government would present its “final position”.
+Asked if Moon meant to declare the deal null and void, Park Soo-hyun, a spokesman for the presidential Blue House, said it was “inappropriate” for him to use that term at this point, adding the government would present its “final position”.

 Under the 2015 deal, Japan apologized to victims and provided 1 billion yen ($8.8 million) to a fund to help them.